More About This Recipe

 For the “soba” part of the yakisoba, you’ll need noodles!
 Like I said, I used actual Japanese soba, which cooks very quickly.
 If you can’t find these you could use almost any wheat noodle.
 Cook the noodles according to the package, rinse them well with cold water to stop the cooking, and toss them with one tablespoon of sesame oil to keep them from sticking.

 One more thing before we start cooking: sauce!
 Any good stir-fry noodle dish has a great sauce and this one is a perfect mix of savory, sweet, and salty.
-Just stir everything together really well and it’s ready to go.

 Serve this up immediately in deep bowls with fresh cilantro.
 Happy yakisoba eating!